 “Excuse me?”

 “Well, it’s a good thing then that I don’t work for a newspaper anymore.
-I did until two years ago, being the star reporter of The News Chronicle, but you could say that I outgrew them and had to let them go.
-Now I run a juice channel with millions of followers, committed to the truth behind the truth.
+I did until two years ago, as the star reporter of The News Chronicle, but you could say that I outgrew them and had to let them go.
+Now I run a juice channel with millions of followers, committed to exposing the truth behind the truth.
 I go where no newspaper dares to go.
 Catchy slogan, right?”

 “But... but... sir... why are you here?
 Being such a famous reporter and all?”
 I sound as naive as possible.

 “What do you think, girly?
 That burned-down farmhouse alone would have been reason enough to pay you a visit.
 The followers of my channel love stories about pyromaniacs and homes going up in flames, as long as it's not their own, of course.”
 The jovial wink he gives me makes his face ripple as if a pebble has been thrown into a puddle of mud.
-“But... when they find you next to that farmhouse, a 16-year-old girl who was never meant to be there, well... that gets the juices flowing, right?
+“But... when they find a 16-year-old girl next to that farmhouse, a girl who was never meant to be there, well... that gets the juices flowing, right?
 The newspapers may have lost interest by now, but I feel there’s a much bigger story to tell, a scandal maybe.
 Time for a more human-interest approach.
 So... where shall we start?”

 "Eh… maybe I should ask my father first, Mister… eh...
 Porkchops, was it?
 He has to give permission, you know.
 I’m still underage, and he’s very protective.”
 I even manage to blink innocently a few times.
 Sometimes it works, really, but this man doesn’t seem impressed at all.
-Smug and complacent, he leans back..
+Smug and complacent, he leans back.

 “Ah, yes, the man in the wheelchair.
 Well, I did a bit of research, and my sources assure me that you don’t give a shit about what he tells you.
 So, I suggest we stop fooling around.”
-His tiny eyes burn self-assuredly into mine, still I notice that the drops on his face are growing exponentially, and his breathing is becoming more laborious.
+His tiny eyes burn self-assuredly into mine, still I notice that the drops on his face are growing exponentially, and his breathing grows more labored.
 He’s sweating like... well... a pig.
 His hand, quite accurately resembling a meatball sprouting five mini-sausages, reaches for his handkerchief, with which he starts dabbing his forehead.

-My voice is only a whisper.
-"I don't know."
 It's true.
 I really don't know how I ended up there.
 One moment I was in bed trying to find some sleep, and the next, I was staring at the upper window of the farmhouse.

 "A bit louder, please.
 I can't hear you."